songjuncao/selected_papers_of_speech/LLM/LLM_voice.md

 ## multi-task
+- Recent Advances in Speech Language Models: A Survey
 - Moshi: a speech-text foundation model for real-time dialogue
 - Enhancing Multilingual Speech Generation and Recognition Abilities in LLMs with Constructed Code-switched Data
 - LLaMA-Omni: Seamless Speech Interaction with Large Language Models